dennyzhang/dennytest/docker/docker_volume_security/README.md

 # Summary
-In one shared VM, we might won't user1 to mount volume of user2
+In one shared VM, we might want to avoid user1 mounting volume of user2 for security concern

 # Details
 How we can achieve that?
 Two different directions: